fusioncharts/dev_centre_docs/using-with-server-side-languages/django/introduction-to-the-django-wrapper.md

 { { output|safe } }
 ```

-<p class="text-info">In the above code, `output|safe` has been used to turn off the auto-escaping of data, on a per-site, per-template, or per-variable level.</p>
+> In the above code, `output|safe` has been used to turn off the auto-escaping of data, on a per-site, per-template, or per-variable level.</p>

 ### Final template